OptimalSpin/react-redux-form-materialize/README.md

 [![Build Status](https://travis-ci.org/nasushkov/react-redux-form-materialize.svg?branch=master)](https://travis-ci.org/nasushkov/react-redux-form-materialize)

-Input controls for [React Redux Form](https://github.com/davidkpiano/react-redux-form) leveraged by [Materialize](https://github.com/Dogfalo/materialize) Material UI framework
+Material input controls for the second popular React/Redux library for a form manipulation [React Redux Form](https://github.com/davidkpiano/react-redux-form) leveraged by [Materialize](https://github.com/Dogfalo/materialize) Material UI CSS framework under the hood.
+It does not use any js code from Materialize since it is tightly coupled with jQuery.

 `npm install react-redux-form-materialize@latest --save`